Feeding Peoria Field

 We are home to almost 600 pot bellied pigs.

 The Ironwood Pig Sanctuary is a 501(c)(3) non-profit organization and any donation is tax-deductable.
 It just takes a few minutes to make a secure donation by PayPal using your credit card.
 Click the donate button to make a donation.
 You do not need a PayPal account.
 Select the amount of your donation and how you want to pay either by means of your PayPal account or your Credit Card then go to the next page.
 If you want to make a donation in the name of another person, for a special reason like a birthday or anniversary or for a special purchase such as a 2014 calendar just describe what you want on the PayPal form.
 Click on the "Add Special Instructions to the Seller" and describe what you want with names and addresses if needed.

 Refer to our SUPPORT page for more ways to support your Sanctuary such as sponsoring a pig, being a sustainer, getting the sanctuary credit card, or double or triple your donation by using your company's matching gift program.

-Summer Is Here!!!
+Winter Is Here!!!

 Best Friends' Article on the Ironwood Pig Sanctuary